About this course

 Informed by current industry best practice, this masters-level degree is aimed at graduates interested in pursuing a career in digital marketing, and professionals who may already be in a marketing role and would like to diversify into the digital arena.

 As the digital economy continues to grow, businesses need to develop a multi-channel digital presence to reach customers.
-Your postgraduate study on this specially designed course at LJMU will place you at the leading edge of creative strategy in this exciting area of the marketing industry.

 It enables students to develop key skills in areas such as website development, social media management, content marketing, web analytics, user journey analysis, the effects of multi-screen usage, SEO and mobile integration.